-(d) Trade and other receivables
+(g) Trade and other receivables

-For trade receivables that do not have a significant financing component, the AHA(WA) applies a simplified approach in calculating expected credit losses (ECLs) which requires lifetime expected credit losses to be recognised from initial recognition of the receivables.

-Therefore, the AHA(WA) does not track changes credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
-The AHA(WA) has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
+For trade receivables that do not have a significant financing component, AHA(WA) applies a simplified approach in calculating expected credit losses (ECLs).
+Therefore, AHA(WA) does not track changes credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
+AHA(WA) has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.

-(e) Trade and other payables
+(h) Trade and other payables